-    Therefore, you are required to look at other important factors to know if the item would clean the pet hair to your satisfaction.
+Therefore, you are required to look at other important factors to know if the item would clean the pet’s hair to your satisfaction.
 This brings us to the type of brush used in these devices.
-Since both Roomba 890 and 860 have tangle-free brushes, it will save you from unnecessary stops.
+Since both Roomba 890 and 860 have tangle-free brushes, they will save you from unnecessary stops.

 Likewise, the fitted AeroForce High-Efficiency (HEPA) Filters work wonders in ensuring all allergens are captured, which leaves you always assured of fresh air.
 So what about the performance of each item?

 Among these two devices, Roomba 890 is perfectly suited for pet hair cleaning on hardwood and uncarpeted surfaces.
 However, it faces challenges when used on carpets as some tiny fur may end up stuck to the carpet fabric.

 When the device has extreme suction power, some hair will be blown and thus not cleaned entirely.
 Likewise, Roomba iRobot Cleaners aren’t 100% effective in fur removal, which leaves you with obvious reasons to ensure you have perfectly fitted vents for sufficient airflow.